 The point I’m trying to make is that I started trusting him.
 We were having a good time and had nice conversations.
 Like I said before, he was really nice and cared a lot.

 It was exciting.
 I was thinking about how we could meet.
 It would be quite easy.
-To give you an idea of how close we lived together (we did live in different towns), we each went to a different school, but their buildings were connected so we had the chance to run into each other nearly every day, really.
+To give you an idea of how close we lived together (we did live in different towns), we each went to a different school, but the buildings were connected so we had the chance to run into each other nearly every day, really.

 Apparently I nearly ran into him once on my way out of the school building.
 I think I fabricated this memory in my head once he told me this because I can see myself dash out of the door but I never see his face, so I can’t imagine that I was actually aware when it took place?

-But then the more I started thinking about meeting, the more confusing it started to become.
-I felt unsure about meeting because I wasn’t sure how I would respond to him… I didn’t really know why.
+But then the more I started thinking about meeting up, the more confusing it started to become.
+I felt unsure about meeting up because I wasn’t sure how I would respond to him… I didn’t really know why.
 Everything felt safe and good the way we had been doing things.
 I wanted to fulfil my kinky desires and the only way to truly do that was by actually meeting and actually…

 I decided to stop thinking about it.
 Maybe I just needed some more time?